The Cacao Industry Explained

 Are co-operatives the answer to the Fairtrade Process?

 With the rise of some larger co-operatives, there inevitably comes the issue of supply versus demand.
 At the start of the supply chain, much of the production is “unorganised” and allows informal trading to occur between farmers and middlemen, usually at the expense of the farmers10,23.
 These middlemen are called “pisteurs” who go directly to cacao farmers and informally buy cacao upfront in cash at prices lower than the actual market value10,23.
 The pisteurs can then go on to sell their cacao to traitants, who are licensed by the government to trade cacao.
 The traitants then go on to sell the cacao to large co-operative groups10.
-This type of trading system is common in the cacao industry in places such as Cote D’Ivoire, where up to 85% of cacao production is “unorganised” in this way10.
+This type of trading system is common in the cacao industry in places such as Cote D’Ivoire, where up to 85% of cacao production is “unorganised” in this way

 Our own experience in Peru has shown co-operatives to have their own unique pros and cons.
 Larger co-operatives often become brokers themselves and sell more cacao than they are able to produce within their own farming area.
 To get around this, they source cacao from outside of their established co-operative and buy cacao beans from other farmers or co-operatives.
 We encountered many small scale farms that were unable to sell their beans and ended up selling almost 80% of what they produced to larger co-operatives just to survive.
 These larger co-operatives had established a monopoly within the exporting industry buying beans at prices almost 3-4 times lower than the actual market rate.
 With such an imbalance in the ability for most farmers to secure large exporting contracts, these farmers are forced to sell their cacao beans far below market value.
 The larger brokered co-operatives can then mark up prices and accumulate requirements for export.